bdgza/ADPBot/README.md

 Download the A_Distant_Plain_Bot.vmdx.
 In the VASSAL Module Manager, right-click on _A Distant Plain_ and choose _Add Extension..._.
 For more information consult your VASSAL documentation.

+**Requirement:** The extension requires Java SE 7 or newer to work – it may not work on all versions of Java supported by VASSAL.
+It is recommended that you run the latest version of Java available.

 ### How to Use

 In the "AI" window there are 4 checkboxes: "Coalition NP", "Government NP", "Warlords NP", "Taliban NP".
 These let the bot know which factions in the game are not played by human players but by the bots (NP, Non Player).
 Some decisions by the bot depend on if a faction is human controlled or not, so these should be set correctly before using any of the bot faction buttons.
 The "AI" window state is not saved with your VASSAL save game, so these checkboxes have to be reset on each reload of the game.